CharlesCarley/BinTools/Readme.md

   Options:
       -m [0-255]  Mark specific code.

-      -a          Display ASCII table.
+      -a          Display an ASCII table in the hex dump output.
-      -b          Convert output to binary.
+      -b          Display a binary table in the hex dump output.
       -d          Display disassembly in code sections.
       -h          Display this help message.

       -o [1-4]    Interactive menu option.
                   - 1. Print a hex dump of the files contents.
                   - 2. Print section headers and the hex dump of each.
-                  - 3. List all loaded section names
+                  - 3. List all loaded section names.
-                  - 4. List all loaded symbols
+                  - 4. List all loaded symbols.

       -i          Run in interactive mode.
 ```